ktelegenov/sim_ros_setup_noetic/README.md

-# PX4 ROS Gazebo simulation
+# Gazebo simulation using ROS and PX4

-PX4 toolchain development environment setup for drone simulations in Gazebo and ROS
+To setup a Gazebo simulation running with ROS and PX4, you need to install a PX toolchain development environment.
+Run the following commands or follow instructions as in the video.
+The setup requires a clean installation of Ubuntu 20.04 on the computer.

 # Commands used